Post Secondary Pathways

 University

 Are you thinking about applying to a University in Ontario?
 If so, OntarioUniversitiesInfo.ca is the BEST place to do your research.
 The Ontario Universities' Application Centre is also a great resource.
-The OUAC 101 application can be found here.

 Thinking about going to a university outside of Ontario?
 If so, www.myblueprint.ca is a good place to start your research, but sure to check the individual school's website for the most accurate application and admission information.